Long COVID and Tinnitus: A Strong Link

 relief from long COVID and tinnitus

-Tinnitus in the context of long COVID begins with initial inflammation, but it is the process of central sensitization that solidifies these symptoms into a chronic state.
-By comprehending the role of central sensitization in the establishment of long COVID symptoms, a broader range of interventions can be considered to alleviate tinnitus.
+Tinnitus after COVID begins with initial inflammation, but it is the process of central sensitization that solidifies these symptoms into a chronic state.
+By comprehending the role of central sensitization in the establishment of long COVID symptoms, new treatment strategies become available.

 In my practice and at NeuroMed, we use a multimodal strategy incorporating pharmacologic, physical, and natural approaches.
 This offers the most promising chances of success in addressing the complex nature of long COVID tinnitus.